BladeKitana732/Covid-Tracker/README.md

 The code should be written in ES6 as much as possible

-Use the create-react-app generator to start your project.
+Use the create-react-app generator to start your project. - Completed

 There should be 2 container components (stateful)